 Convocation is a special gathering of a group of people for the purpose of focusing on a particular topic.
-SUNY Broome’s annual student Convocation Day, will be held on Tuesday, April 4th 2017, to bring together the College community and, in spirit, the larger community of which the College is a part to address the role that Big Data plays in all of our lives, whether as college students, loan applicants, candidates for health insurance and as employees under evaluation for job performance..
+SUNY Broome’s annual student Convocation Day, will be held on Tuesday, April 20, 2021, to bring together the College community and, in spirit, the larger community of which the College is a part to address topics around our Convocation theme on climate change.

 Campus-Wide Convocation Day Committee Members

 - Professor Irene Byrnes (Chair)

 - Dr. Victor Lamoureux, Science, Technology, Engineering, Mathematics Division